irods/python-irodsclient/README.md

 any data object handle to govern that handle's cleanup behavior.

-Also, alternatively, the client may opt into a special "redirect" behavior in which data objects' open() method forge a connection directly to whichever iRODS server is found to host the selected replica.
+Also, alternatively, the client may opt into a special "redirect" behavior in which data objects' `open()` method makes a new connection directly to whichever iRODS server is found to host the selected replica.
 Data reads and writes will therefore happen on that alternate network route, instead of through the originally-connected server.
 Though not the client's default